Travel Report: Artisans Angkor, Siem Reap.

 Artisans Angkor, Siem Reap.

-One cool experience which seems to fly a little under the radar are the highly impressive Artisans Angkor workshops.
+One cool experience which seems to fly a little under the radar is an afternoon at the highly impressive Artisans Angkor workshops.
 Here, visitors can get a deeper understanding of ancient Khmer art and meet Siem Reap’s most talented craftsmen and women.
 A perfect companion trip to the temples themselves.

 Artisans Angkor, Siem Reap.